progressivetech/net.ourpowerbase.remoteform/README.md

 ## How does it work?

+Full [documentation is available](docs/index.md).
+See below for an overview.

 First, click `Adminstration -> Customize data and screens -> Remote Forms.`

 Enter your web site's address.
 Only the addresses listed here will be able to